©2017 Kace All Rights Reserved

 Blackmail over personal data and pictures especially targeted at women who were activists and outspoken in their communities was one of the trends discovered during the research conducted for this briefing paper.

 In 2018, just two months before the beginning of the revolution in Sudan, KACE began working on a project with Urgent Action Fund (UAF-Africa) entitled “Using Violence and Mobilizing Anxiety: Repressing Feminist Activism Online”.
-As part of the project, a roundtable and a digital security training were conducted to train and also gather information about cyber-bullying and its impact on Sudanese women.
+As part of the project, a roundtable and digital security training was conducted to train and also gather information about cyber-bullying and its impact on Sudanese women.

-As a result, this briefing paper was born as a result of conversations with numerous activist and non-activist women in Sudan who had to endure blackmail, online and offline violence and threats of physical violence.
+As a result, this briefing paper was born as a result of conversations with numerous activist and non-activist women in Sudan who had to endure blackmail, online and offline violence, and threats of physical violence.
 One young woman interviewed faced the prospects of a forced marriage from one side of her family and honor killing from another side after intimate videos she had recorded with a former lover surfaced online and went viral.

 In recent years, the internet has become a very important domain for Sudanese women to share their opinions, build solidarity, advocate on different issues such as law reform, share knowledge and critical information and also grow their clientele as they establish online shops to sell products to improve their livelihoods.
 Social media outlets proved to be an invaluable tool for mobilization during the revolution and the role of women in the 2019 revolution in Sudan is very much noted and commended.

 The internet had become hostile for women as their personal lives were invaded and their personal opinions were scrutinized.
 When they sought to seek legal protection, it became even more problematic.
-Even though Sudan has instared the Information Crime Law of 2007, also called the cybercrimes law, the law falls short to protect women from blackmail, defamation and online violence and does not have a clear legislation on cyber-bullying.
+Even though Sudan has installed the Information Crime Law of 2007, also called the cybercrimes law, the law falls short to protect women from blackmail, defamation, and online violence and does not have clear legislation on cyber-bullying.
 Women who had tried to report cases found that the responsible prosecution office to be biased, unsympathetic and continued to blame them for sharing pictures online.

 This briefing paper seeks to highlight this issue, analyze the social and legal framework as well as provide recommendations.
 However, we believe that more research should be conducted with a larger group of women as well as more sustained advocacy to ensure that the cybercrimes law is reformed to protect women and secure justice for them.